vsudhakar/visual-chords/README.md

 * Dynamic goals frame to provide user with direction
 * Press a button to learn about the chord last played.
 * MIDI controller support
-•	Text response gives notes, intervals, chords, and scales
+* Text response gives notes, intervals, chords, and scales

-alex figured out git